Beautiful Mistakes: Release and promotion

+Music video

+The official music video premiered on MTV on March 11, 2021, and was directed by Sophie Muller.
+The video is set in a CGI/technicolor version of Los Angeles, which follows Adam Levine performing the song and walking across from the city alone, where he drives a 1974 Cadillac Eldorado and flies around through the sky, until Megan Thee Stallion arrives on the 1958 Lincoln Continental Mark III performing her rap as she joins Levine through the sunset, showering the city with donuts as the video ends.

 Reception

-The song received mixed to negative reviews from critics.
+The song received mostly negative reviews from critics.
 Variety included it in their list of the worst songs of 2021, saying that "this hookup between two of the M’s in the address book of music’s most eager-to-collaborate stars is evidence of the avalanche of pop/rap duets where both the performers and their characters don’t sound like they exist in the same universe".

 Live performances

 On March 30, 2021, Maroon 5 performed "Beautiful Mistakes" for the first time in a virtual concert as part of the American Express Unstaged series.
-The band continued with the song live in Jimmy Kimmel Live! on April 21, and the 3000th episode in the eighteenth season of The Ellen DeGeneres Show on April 29, 2021, respectively.
+The band continued with the song live in Jimmy Kimmel Live! on April 21, and for the 3000th episode in season 18 of The Ellen DeGeneres Show on April 29, 2021, respectively.
 The band played "Beautiful Mistakes" for the season 20 finale of the reality show The Voice.

 On June 14, 2021, Maroon 5 performed the song on iHeartRadio Album Release Party to commemorate the release of Jordi.